RichardKnop/machinery/README.md

 ```

 * Broker: A message broker.
 Currently only AMQP is supported.
 Use full AMQP URL.
 * ResultBackend (optional): Result backend to use for keeping task results.
-Currently only AMQP is supported.
-Use just "amqp", other details will be assumed from the full AMQP URL in Broker setting.
+Supported backends: Currently only AMQP is supported.
+    * AMQP: Use just "amqp", other details will be assumed from the full AMQP URL in Broker setting.
+    * Memcache: You can define several Memcache servers: memcache://10.0.0.1:11211,10.0.0.2:11211
 * ResultsExpireIn (optional): How long to store task results for in seconds.
 Defaults to 3600 (1 hour).
 * Exchange: Exchange name.
 * Exchange: Exchange type.